A new sieve for restricted multiset counting: Introduction

-Let $\mathcal{C}$ be a Reed Solomon code defined over $\f$.
+where $f$ runs over all polynomials in $\f[x]$ of degree at most $k-1$.
+Reed-Solomon codes play important roles in coding theory.
+It is well-known that the minimum distance of the Reed-Solomon code is $n-k+1$.
+For simplicity we consider the special case $D=\f$ and the corresponding code $\mathcal{RS}_{q,k}$ is called the standard Reed-Solomon code.

 Given a received word $u$, it is a challenging problem to determine the distance distribution having $u$ as the center.
 In particular, it is an important open problem to obtain list sizes beyond the Jonson bound.
-That is, for a non-negative integer $i$, compute the number $N_i(u)$ of codewords in $\mathcal{C}$ whose distance to $u$ is exactly $i$.
+That is, for a non-negative integer $i$, compute the number $N_i(u)$ of codewords in $\mathcal{RS}_{q,k}$ whose distance to $u$ is exactly $i$.
 In \cite{li2020}, the authors reduce a list size decoding problem of Reed Solomon codes to a multiset counting problem.
 For interested readers we restated it as follows. \begin{problem} Let $1\leq k \leq q$ and $-k \leq m\leq q-k-1$.
 Given a monic polynomial $f(x)\in \f [x]$ of degree $k+m$ and an integer $0\leq r\leq k+m$, count $N(f(x), r)$, the number of polynomials $g(x)\in\f[x]$ with $\deg g(x) \leq k-1$ such that $f(x)+g(x)$ has exactly $r$ distinct roots in $\f$. \end{problem}

 This leads to another refinement of $\mathcal{M}(X)$ and a generalization of the set $\overline{X}$ defined in \eqref{def:overlineX}.
 It is the set of $k$-multisets in $\mathcal{M}(X)$ which have exactly $d$ distinct elements, that is,